 A lot of annual plants will bolt to seed fairly quickly at this time of year if they are exposed to infrequent water intervals.
 Daily monitoring will help with knowing how much or how little water to use.

 If planting seedlings ensure they are fresh and not old stock as these will bolt to seed as the weather warms.

-Plants bolt to seed particularly annuals if they become stressed.
-If they stress this sends a signal to the plant that it should complete its life cycle which means flowering and setting seed.
-So allowing some plants to dry out such as Coriander, Lettuce, Asian greens, and Basil for example will encourage this.
+Plants bolt to seed (particularly annuals) if they become stressed.
+This sends a signal to the plant that it should complete its life cycle, which means flowering and setting seed.
+So allowing some plants to dry out, such as coriander, lettuce, Asian greens, and basil for example, will encourage this.

 5. Plan your crops

-Start thinking about what you would like to grow and harvest within say 1-3 months, which scarily brings us almost to Christmas!
+Start thinking about what you would like to grow and harvest within say one to three months, which scarily brings us almost to Christmas!